-There is little doubt that there was a small settlement on the site of the original green as far back as the Roman occupation of Britain.
+There is little doubt that there was a small settlement on the site of the original green as far back as the Roman occupation.
 Green Street (renamed Roman Road in the 1950’s) showed buried artefacts from the period, when the Central Line was being excavated in the late thirties.
 As time passed by a few wealthy citizens built their large mansions around the original green and over the centuries it went from pleasant countryside to the filthy overcrowded slums of the Victorian era, full of poverty and disease.
-It has since then improved and today it is attracting many City people and 'trendies', as they are sometimes referred to.
+It has since then improved and today it is attracting many City people and “'trendys”, as they are sometimes referred to.
 Property prices in the area are soaring.

-The housing estate on the Roman Road just behind the library was built on part of the original green and on this site was once a large mansion called Bednall House.
+The housing estate on the old Roman Road just behind the library was built on part of the original green and on this site was once a large mansion called Bednall House.
 It was built by a rich merchant named John Kirby, and eventually became known as Kirby’s Castle by the rest of the villagers.

 In 1727 the mansion was turned into a private asylum for what were then classed as mental patients or ‘lunatics’.
 The original building stood until 1843 when it was demolished.
 The new asylum that was opened in it’s place went on until 1920 before being closed to make way for the housing estate mentioned earlier.
 The inmates were transferred to Salisbury.
 Even today, the park where the library stands is known locally as “Barmy Park”.

 The start of the eighteenth century was also the start of major expansion for the small settlement of Bednall Green.
-Where once there were a few dwellings and large houses built by the wealthy around the green, now there now began the building of many smaller houses; houses that would be home to the vast influx of weavers that arrived from outside and would eventually dominate the area.
+Where once there were a few dwellings and large houses built by the wealthy around the green, now there now began the building of many smaller houses that would become home to the vast influx of weavers that arrived from outside and would eventually dominate the area.

 Silk workers from France had arrived in England 200 years previous, and had managed to establish what was by now a flourishing industry.
 Originally opening their looms in Spitalfields, they then went on to establish Mile End New Town, and the overspill from these areas headed for Bethnal Green.
 In time, the greatest number of weavers were based here.
 Who would believe that a hundred years later the area was to become full of poverty and overcrowded slums.